AzeemIdrisi/PhoneSploit-Pro/README.md

 All the new features are primarily tested on **Linux**, thus **Linux** is recommended for running PhoneSploit Pro.
 Some features might not work properly on Windows.

-# Disclaimer

-* Neither the project nor its developer promote any kind of illegal activity and are not responsible for any misuse or damage caused by this project.
-* This project is for the purpose of penetration testing only.
-* Please do not use this tool on other people's devices without their permission.
-* Do not use this tool to harm others.
-* Use this project responsibly on your own devices only.
-* It is the end user's responsibility to obey all applicable local, state, federal, and international laws.

 # Developer